MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 Subscription        | The Azure Subscription you want to deploy to.
 Often you will not have more than one option here. | MySubscription
-Resource group      | A resource group keeps related resources together. | Leaderboard Location            | Defines where in the world you want your service to be deployed. | North Europe Cosmos DB Account Name | A globally unique name that identifies your Cosmos DB account.
-Make up a name that identifies your solutions database.
-You can re-use the same database account many implementations. | LeaderboardDB
+Resource group      | A resource group keeps related resources together. | Leaderboard Location            | Defines where in the world you want your service to be deployed. | North Europe Function App Name   | A globally unique name that will identify your Function App in Azure.
+Pick a name that identifies your solution. | nether
+Cosmos DB Account Name | A globally unique name that will identify your Cosmos DB Account in Azure.
+Pick a name that identifies your solution. | netherdb

 Agree to the terms and click "Purchase" to start deployment of required services for your leaderboard.